vmware-archive/kinesis-demo/README.md

 We will a social network feed to get real-time insights, in this example all the tweets being produced during the Kubecon conference.
 We will run through a scenario where we would like to get real-time notification of the mention of a topic of interest: kubeless :)

+Lets see how to build a data processing pipeline by deploying Kubeless functions that are executed when events appear in an Amazon Kinesis stream.